-Far from this occurrence, a France-based operator for RATP decided to pull out a fleet of 149 electric buses because two of them burst into flames and cause damage in a span of one month.
+Far from this occurrence, a France-based operator for RATP decided to pull out a fleet of 149 electric buses because two burst into flames and caused damage in one month.

 The explosion happened near a famous Paris bank, and the video recording shows a Bolloré brand electric bus bursting into flames circulated widely on social media.

-According to Forbes, battery fires occur in an electric vehicle for two reasons:
+According to Forbes, battery fires occur in an electric vehicles for two reasons:

-At the very beginning of the footage, you can see a small explosion occur on the bus’s rooftop, where the batteries are located.
-It then burst into huge flames, which produces great heat that completely consumed the entire vehicle.
+At the beginning of the footage, you can see a small explosion on the bus’s rooftop, where the batteries are located.
+It then burst into huge flames, which produced great heat that completely consumed the entire vehicle.

 According to the firefighters contacted, this 71-line bus mobilized around thirty workers to extinguish the fire, but all was in vain.